 There is another way to solve the field rotation problem which I feel needs mentioning as it negates the need for an equatorial mount.
 Software such as K3CCDTools3 and Meade’s Envisage v5.85 capturing software have the ability to cancel out field rotation.
 This is accomplished by setting two points on opposite sides of the captured images.
 The software then calculates the amount of rotation on each image and corrects all images before producing the final summed image.
 Of course, this approach has its limitations.
 Very long exposure times will display field rotation in each image making it impossible to fix with software.
 This is why a good equatorial mount is still recommended for astrophotography.
 Nevertheless, when taking shorter exposure times of around a few minutes software based field rotation correction can come in very handy.

 I have only scratched the surface of astrophotography here, and I’m still learning myself.
 My best advice is to experiment, and then experiment some more.
+Another great source for beginners is over at photographytalk.com and their article Easy Astrophotography Tips for Beginners.
 Most importantly, be patient.
 This is a very challenging hobby, and this very fact is what makes it so great!

 So clear skies, and happy experimenting.